-Tetanus is an acute disease of the nervous system induced by the endotoxin (poison) from the tetanus bacillus.
+Tetanus is an acute disease of the nervous system induced by the neurotoxin (poison) from the tetanus bacterium, Clostridium tetani.
 It is caused when the bacterium Clostridium tetani gets into the body, through a puncture wound in most cases.
 The bacteria grow in the wound and produce a very powerful poisonous toxin.
 The first symptoms are stiff muscles near the wound followed by spasm of other muscles; historical descriptions include stiffening the jaw muscles until it is locked in position ("lockjaw").
 This is followed by frequent and painful fits.
 The muscle spasms can interfere with breathing.
 Anyone who is not fully protected against tetanus is at risk from the disease which can kill.
 The treatment for tetanus is very difficult so prevention is the main approach.

 Tetanus is rare in the UK because of the immunisation programme, the main preventative approach.
 While vaccination has largely diminished the incidence of tetanus in Europe since it was introduced in the 1950s, it has not disappeared.
 Tetanus immunisation was provided to the Armed Forces from 1938 and therefore a large percentage of the elderly male population is immune.
 Those most at risk are elderly women.